pento/automatic-updater/readme.txt

 = 0.8.5 =
 * FIXED: Disable email notifications option was being set, but not showing up as set
+* FIXED: Only write to the options table when options have actually change

 = 0.8.4 =
 * ADDED: A link to the SVN log browser for Core, when it updates